radiantearth/stac-browser/README.md

 - `npm run install`: Install the dependencies, this is required once at the beginning.
 - `npm start`: Start the development server
 - `npm run lint`: Lint the source code files
 - `npm run build`: Compile the source code into deployable files for the web.
 The resulting files can be found in the folder `dist` and you can then deploy STAC Browser on a web host.
+There are two other variants:
+  - `npm run build:report`: Same as above, but also generates a bundle size report (see `dist/report.html`), which should not be deployed.
+  - `npm run build:minimal`: Same as above, but tries to generate a minimal version without bundle size report and without source maps.
 - `npm run i18n:fields`: Generates an updated version of the locales from the stac-fields package.

 ### Adding a new language